Level: ⚫⚫⚫⚪⚪ Advanced

 Rscript start.R

-Structure of default start script
+The anatomy of the default MAgPIE start script

-# | (C) 2008-2024 Potsdam Institute for Climate Impact Research (PIK)
+# | (C) 2008-2025 Potsdam Institute for Climate Impact Research (PIK)

 # | authors, and contributors see CITATION.cff file.
 This file is part